BIBSYSDEV/track-changes-to-aws-terms-and-conditions/atlassian/privacy-policy.md

-If you disagree with any changes to this privacy policy, you will need to stop using the Services and deactivate your account(s) and/or submit a request to delete your personal information, as outlined in the “[How to access and control your information](/legal/archives/privacy/privacy-20250425#how-to- access-and-control-your-information)” section.
+If you disagree with any changes to this privacy policy, you will need to stop using the Services and deactivate your account(s) and/or submit a request to delete your personal information, as outlined in the “[How to access and control your information](/legal/privacy-policy#how-to-access-and-control- your-information)” section.

 ##  How to contact us